The Pensions Regulator

 The role of the Pensions Regulator

-The Pensions Regulator, an executive non-departmental public body of the Department for Work and Pensions, is the UK regulator for work-based pension schemes.
-The post of the Regulator was created on 6 April 2005 by section 1 of the Pensions Act 2004 (PeA 2004) and replaced the Occupational Pensions Regulatory Authority (otherwise known as OPRA), the previous pensions regulatory body.
-The role of the Regulator and its powers are, however, much wider in scope than those of its predecessor.
+The Pensions Regulator (TPR), an executive non-departmental public body of the Department for Work and Pensions, is the UK regulator for work-based pension schemes.
+TPR’s post was created on 6 April 2005 by section 1 of the Pensions Act 2004 (PeA 2004) and replaced the Occupational Pensions Regulatory Authority (otherwise known as OPRA), the previous pensions regulatory body.
+The role of TPR and its powers are, however, much wider in scope than those of its predecessor.

 For further information, see Practice Note: The role of the Pensions Regulator.